BeFiveINFO/befive-dealer-ginjirou/readme.md

 ## LICENSE

 # MIT

+Copyright (c) 2013 Shu Miyao (BeFive Info)
-* otherwise listed below.
+Released under the MIT license otherwise listed below:

 #### Character
-- The fictional character, Dealer Ginjirou (壺振り師・銀次郎), Doumoto - Inazuma no Kahei (胴元・稲妻の嘉平), and Nakabon no Sadakichi (中盆の定吉) are a property of BeFive Info.
-Please use your own character in place of Ginjirou when you publish your game after modification.
+- The fictional character, Dealer Ginjirou (壺振り師・銀次郎), Doumoto - Inazuma no Kahei (胴元・稲妻の嘉平), and Nakabon no Sadakichi (中盆の定吉) are properties of Shu Miyao.
+Please use your own characters.

 #### Graphics
-- The logo of Befive info is a property of BeFive.
+- The logo of Befive info is a property of Shu Miyao.
 Please feel free to replace the logo with your own when you publish.
 - Aoyagi Reisho Font by Musashi System
 - wargo Pattern: free Japanese style patterns, vector materials, and generally textile patterns.
 - GAHAG: distributes public domain stock images, photos and illustrations.